polimi-cmls-22/group9-hw-ID-CAPR/README.md

 The **TheBELAtore** folder contains a JUCE project whose structure is the same as a standard JUCE plugin application.
 Opening the ***.jucer*** file with the cross-platform **Projucer**, the JUCE project can then be built with every other IDE such as Visual Studio and XCode.
 The **BELAbirinto** folder contains the maze game.
 This section has been implemented using Processing.
 In the folder is present the ***Labirinto.pde*** file, that can be opened and run with the Processing IDE.

-TODO: how to import the BELA script and to make it work
+### The BELA Board
+Connect the sensors with Bela throught a breadboard.
+In particular the X and Y potentiometers of the Joystick has to be connected to analog inputs (https://learn.bela.io/tutorials/pure-data/connecting/analog-input/) while the Z potentiometer and the Touch Sensor has to go into the digital input (https://learn.bela.io/tutorials/pure-data/connecting/digital-input/#:~:text=The%20%5Br%20bela_digitalIn18%5D%20receives%20the%20value%20read%20of,3.3V%20which%20is%20represented%20as%201%20on%20Bela.).

 ## How to run the BELAtore

 The application can be used in two modalities: as a classic VST application or connecting it with the BELAbirinto maze.
 This is possible only with a BELA board connected to the computer and a Joystick and touch sensor.
 In particular, the devices that have been used for our development are ***DFROBOT Touch Sensor V2*** and ***DFROBOT Joystick V2*** (available here: https://www.dfrobot.com/connected) to a solderless breadboard.
 <p align="right">(<a href="#top">back to top</a>)</p>

+## Import the BELA script and to make it work

+Once you have configured the hardware components,the first thing you need to run the Belatore project is to configure the platform in your pc.
+The passages you have to do are:
+- Connect **Bela Board** on your computer thanks to the USB cable;
+- Unzip the OSCBelaSender folder and open the "render.cpp" file in the BELA IDE;
+- To bring up the IDE you have to connect  to http://bela.local (or http://192.168.7.2 for Linux or http://192.168.6.2 for Windows);
+- Run the "render.cpp" file;

 ## Usage

-### The BELA Board
-Connect the sensors with Bela throught a breadboard.
-In particular the X and Y potentiometers of the Joystick has to be connected to analog inputs (https://learn.bela.io/tutorials/pure-data/connecting/analog-input/) while the Z potentiometer and the Touch Sensor has to go into the digital input (https://learn.bela.io/tutorials/pure-data/connecting/digital-input/#:~:text=The%20%5Br%20bela_digitalIn18%5D%20receives%20the%20value%20read%20of,3.3V%20which%20is%20represented%20as%201%20on%20Bela.).

-Now you can send OSC messages which can be read by the other programmes (https://learn.bela.io/tutorials/pure-data/communication/open-sound-control/).
+After these steps you are able to join the maze game using the ***DFROBOT sensors***.
+Now you can run the "Labirinto.pde" file in the homonym folder and it will appear the maze GUI.
+P.S. : to let communicate Bela Board and Processing we implemented the OSC Messages with setting a remote port and a remote IP Adress.If it doesn't work for you try ti change these paramteres.

 ### The BELAbirinto
 ![TheBELAbirinto](https://user-images.githubusercontent.com/51057211/171942269-32ad74a8-9f45-4892-8b09-0882195f8f1e.png)